 Applications from qualified teachers paid on the main pay range for progression to the upper pay range will be assessed in accordance with this policy.
-It will be the responsibility of the teacher to decide whether or not they wish to apply to be paid on the upper pay range.
-Applications may be made at least once a year and will be successful where the Board of Trustees is satisfied;
+It will be the responsibility of the teacher to decide whether they wish to apply to be paid on the upper pay range.
+Applications may be made at least once a year and will be successful where the governing body is satisfied;